edgedb/edgedb/docs/edgeql/overview.rst

 require the elements to be unique.

 A set cannot contain elements of different base types.
-Mixing objects and primitive types, as well as primitive types with different base type, is not allowed.
+Mixing objects and primitive types, as well as primitive types with a different base type, is not allowed.

 In SQL databases ``NULL`` is a special *value* denoting an absence of data.